acronymcreations/tutor_site/README.md

 3. Set up the database by running `python db_setup.py`

+	- Optionally, you can add some basic data to the site by running `python import_data.py`

 4. Start hosting the site by running `python main.py`

 5. The site can now by accessed via a web browser at `http://localhost:5000/`